 We didn’t carry out a satisfaction survey this year so our figures remain the same as last year.

 Throughout the report we have compared our performance with the Scottish and North Ayrshire averages.
-The North Ayrshire average is based on figures from our own, Cunninghame Housing Association, Irvine Housing Association and North Ayrshire Council.
+The North Ayrshire average is based on our own figures and those of Cunninghame Housing Association, Irvine Housing Association and North Ayrshire Council.

 Satisfaction with keeping tenants informed